Metal Properties: Strength

 How to Measure Tensile Strength

-Tensile Strength Stress Strain CurveThe graph at the right is another stress/strain curve illustrating ultimate tensile strength.
-Remember that all deformations after the yield point (‘yield stress’) are plastic, meaning the changes in shape are permanent.
-After the ultimate tensile point (UTS) in the graph), the alloy bar begins to fracture.
+Tensile Strength Stress Strain CurveThe graph at the right is another stress/strain curve illustrating both yield strength (also known as yield stress) and ultimate tensile strength.
+Remember that all deformations after the yield stress point are plastic, meaning the changes in shape are permanent.
+To crank things up a notch: after the ultimate tensile point (UTS) in the graph, the alloy bar begins to fracture.
 Simply put, tensile strength signifies the maximum amount of stress a material can withstand before breaking.
 In most cases this is far beyond what would represent actual part failure, but UTS is still a key metric that we use when choosing the right alloy for each product.

 How Do We Measure Strength in Cast and Machined Metal Parts?

-Tensile strength also plays a major role in safety.
+On the other hand, ultimate tensile strength plays a major role in safety.
 If a component suffers an outsized impact load due to fire, earthquake, occupational accidents or other hazards, the plasticity of a metal is often responsible for absorbing the excess load, preventing a potentially dangerous situation.
 At the Eagle Group we manufacture a wide range of parts where failure is not an option, like Eagle Alloy’s modular construction parts or Eagle CNC’s train components.
 Whereas yield strength will make sure a part or appliance continues to work, tensile strength will make sure no one gets hurt.

 Tags: Metals, Metallurgy, Metal Properties, Mechanical Properties